ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 utility source code in the ``./lib/ansible/module_utils`` directory under your main Ansible path.
 Most module utilities have names that describe their functions - for example, ``openstack.py`` contains utilities for modules that work with Openstack instances.
 We've described the most widely-used utilities below.
-For more details on any specific module utility, please see the `source code <https://github.com/ansible/ansible/tree/devel/lib/ansible/module_utils>`_.
+For more details on any specific module utility, please see the `source code for module_utils <https://github.com/ansible/ansible/tree/devel/lib/ansible/module_utils>`_.

 .. include:: shared_snippets/licensing.txt